-Creating a catchy game with Scratch coding starts with everyone’s favorite sprite: a ball.
+Creating this simple game with Scratch coding starts with everyone’s favorite sprite: a ball.
 Whether on a beach or tennis court, in real life or the virtual one, pitching, catching, throwing, blocking, or rolling this round object, brings us joy.
-So, here's how to make a quick, painless, (and possibly addictive), Ball Bounce game in Scratch with your child!
+In this tutorial, we will show you several ways to make a ball bounce in Scratch and eventually make a fun Ball Bounce game in Scratch!

-Join an award-winning free Scratch class for kids designed by professionals from Google, Stanford, and MIT, for live expert guidance learning coding.
+Want to learn Scratch with an experienced instructor?
+Join our award-winning free Scratch class for kids designed by professionals from Google, Stanford, and MIT.

 How to Make a Ball Bounce in Scratch